philippks/osmnames-sphinxsearch/README.md

 ## Place lookup search: `/r/<longitude>/<latitude>.js`

-This endpoint returns 1 result matching the shortest distance from [longitude,latitude] to places in the data set.
+This endpoint returns 1 result matching the shortest distance from [longitude,latitude] to any entry in the data set.

+## Class specific place lookup search: `/r/<class>/<longitude>/<latitude>.js`

+This endpoint returns 1 result matching the shortest distance from [longtitude, latitude] to the class specific entry in the data set.

+The class option can be comma separated list of values.
+The list of supported class are based on the processed data.
+For example, using [OSMNames full data set](https://github.com/OSMNames/OSMNames/releases/tag/v2.0.4) contains [these values](https://github.com/OSMNames/OSMNames/blob/v2.0.4/osmnames/export_osmnames/functions.sql): `highway`, `waterway`, `natural`, `boundary`, `place`, `landuse` and `multiple`.

 # Input data.tsv format